Data Protection Statement

 Our processing of personal data is handled by our competent staff.
-We use professional systems, with sufficient security to store and process your personal data.
+We use professional systems, with robust security to store and process your personal data.

 Only a select group of people are able to process and access potentially sensitive information in our professional systems.
 Physical documents containing sensitive personal data are securely locked away when not being processed by the case handler.

 All staff of Protector are subject to obligations of confidentiality.
 Our employees have a duty of confidentiality both in relation to external persons and companies as well as internally between colleagues.
 The duty of confidentiality does not cease upon the cessation of employment.

 What types of personal data does Protector Insurance process?